All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Recovery Metrics Every Athlete Should Track

-You cannot optimize recovery by feel alone.
+You can't improve recovery by feel alone.
 Quantifying your recovery status gives you and your provider the data needed to adjust your protocol and your training.

 Weekly performance markers: - Training volume tolerance: Can you complete your planned training volume without excessive fatigue?
-If you are cutting sessions short more than once per week, recovery is not keeping up with demand - Strength baselines: Pick 2-3 key lifts and test them weekly under standardized conditions.
+If you're cutting sessions short more than once per week, recovery isn't keeping up with demand - Strength baselines: Pick 2-3 key lifts and test them weekly under standardized conditions.
 Improving or stable numbers indicate adequate recovery.
 Declining numbers despite consistent training signal recovery deficit - Muscle soreness duration: DOMS (delayed-onset muscle soreness) that resolves within 24-48 hours is normal.
 DOMS lasting beyond 72 hours suggests your recovery protocol or training load needs adjustment

 Monthly assessments: - Body composition (DEXA, InBody, or consistent caliper measurements): Lean mass should be preserved or increasing.
 Fat mass should be stable or declining.
 Unfavorable shifts suggest recovery or nutrition issues - Joint range of motion: Compare to your baseline measurements.
 Loss of range of motion indicates accumulated inflammation or tissue tightness - Injury status: Document any new aches, pains, or movement compensations.
 Early detection prevents minor issues from becoming major injuries